Academy maniacs: Anoufriev's complaints

-On 6 November 2012, Anoufriev filed a complaint against the operatives and investigators of the OP-2 Akademgorodok, accusing them of cruel psychological and physical treatment during the arrest and no less cruel treatment during his time in the cell.
-According to him, he made confessions to the murders under pressure from police officers, and after the incident on 16 October in the temporary detention cell in which he was taking breaks during the trial, the escorts handcuffed him to the window bars.
-Anoufriev also filed a complaint that he did not receive materials on the case, and that on 3 October, through guards, he was in the same compartment of a special car with a pair of skinheads who, while also being arrested, were witnesses in the case.
+On November 6, 2012, Anoufriev filed a complaint against the operatives and investigators of the OP-2 Akademgorodok, accusing them of cruel psychological and physical treatment during the arrest and no less cruel treatment during his time in the cell.
+According to him, he made confessions to the murders under pressure from police officers, and after the incident on October 16 in the temporary detention cell in which he was taking breaks during the trial, the escorts handcuffed him to the window bars.
+Anoufriev also filed a complaint that he did not receive materials on the case, and that on October 3, through guards, he was in the same compartment of a special car with a pair of skinheads who, while also being arrested, were witnesses in the case.
 The inspection on the fact of self-mutilation did not reveal any irregularities in the actions of the police: it was established that the handcuffs were applied to Anoufriev in accordance with the federal law "On Police", and that there was no indication in his personal file about the need for separate maintenance from other prisoners.
 Nevertheless, his lawyers noted that a few days after his arrest, the examination recorded an abrasion in the region of the crown of Anoufriev's head, inflicted by a tangential blow of a hard blunt object.

 At the beginning of December, at the court hearing, a video was shown of Anoufriev's testimony at the investigative experiment, after which the judge asked the defendant whether he confirms it.
-However, Anoufriev refuted his words regarding the murder of the homeless man, committed on the night of 10–11 March.
+However, Anoufriev refuted his words regarding the murder of the homeless man, committed on the night of March 10–11.
 He wouldn't have been able to into the pneumatics even from two steps, and then testified about the attacks which involved a knife.
-Artyom stated that he told all this in the investigative experiment only because the authorities ordered him to do so.
+Anoufriev stated that he told all this in the investigative experiment only because the authorities ordered him to do so.
 When the judge asked him why he was silent about this matter, Anoufriev replied that he did not have the right to vote, and his lawyer was "sitting like furniture in his office."
 Then he announced that he was beaten and humiliated by cellmates in the SIZO cell, and when he decided to change his lawyer, he was told it wasn't worth it.
 He also stated that the protocol for checking testimonies on the spot took place on April 11 (according to other data—April 4) of 2011, and was signed by another person on his behalf.
 At the request of the public prosecutor, a handwriting examination was appointed, which was entrusted to the Irkutsk forensic laboratory.
 This was one of the reasons for the delay in the judicial investigation.
 The examination acknowledged that Anoufriev's signature was genuine, which caused many objections from the latter, who continued to insist that he did not sign the protocols.